nxp-imx/imx-sm/sm/doc/rn_cl.md

 SM-327: Resources associated with mixes disabled in fuses should not be accessible {#RN_DETAIL_SM_327}
 ----------

-Clock/perf/power/reset dumps from SM will only list resources that not disabled by fuses.
+Clock/perf/power/reset dumps from SM will only list resources that are not disabled by fuses.

+On i.MX95, removed CLOCK_DISP2PIX and CLOCK_DISP3PIX as they don't exist in hardware.

 SM-328: Add MX95 device-level support to configure VIDEO_PLL1 during DISP1PIX rate set {#RN_DETAIL_SM_328}
 ----------